crazzfeng/sendcloud-docs/docs/Analysis/data.md

 Get comprehensive insights into your email performance with Aurora SendCloud's detailed tracking and analytics system.
 Monitor every aspect of your email campaigns from send to delivery with real-time status updates and performance metrics.

-Our platform provides complete visibility into your email delivery lifecycle with full-link event tracking including: request, delivery, open, click, unsubscribe, invalid email, soft bounce, spam reports, and routing information.
+Our platform provides complete visibility into your email delivery lifecycle with full-link event tracking including: requests, delivery, opens, clicks, unsubscribes, invalid emails, soft bounces, spam reports, and routing information.

 <Callout icon="📘">
-  The email status and event data in Aurora SendCloud is stored by default for 6 months.
+  Email status and event data in Aurora SendCloud is stored by default for 6 months.
 </Callout>

 ## Email Status Categories